jmduke/site/media/the-nice-guys.md

 the trappings of noir, an absolutely hilarious performance from Gosling, and a script that felt less all-caps and more winking.
 A tremendously fun time that does not leave much of an impression.

-(Also, what's the deal with all seventies-based films involving the catalytic converter conspiracy>)
+(Also, what's the deal with all seventies-based films involving the catalytic converter conspiracy?)